Davide-Fi/protocollo-refactored/replit.md

 # Overview

 This is a full-stack web application for "Protocollo", a longevity optimization platform focused on male health.
 The application provides scientifically-backed protocols for nutrition, supplementation, prevention, and performance tracking.
-It features a dark-themed landing page with sections for different health protocols, a newsletter subscription system, and consultation request functionality.
+It features a dark-themed landing page with sections for different health protocols, a newsletter subscription system, consultation request functionality, and a comprehensive sunscreen filter database with working cross-database linking functionality.

 # User Preferences